ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/distributed-storage-performance.md

 ### Load burst detection {#burstDetection}

-A burst is a sharp, short-term increase in the load on a VDisk, which can lead to degradation in the response time of operations.
+A burst is a sharp, short-term increase in the load on a VDisk, which may lead to higher response times of operations.
 The values of sensors on cluster nodes are collected at certain intervals, for example, every 15 seconds, making it impossible to reliably detect short-term events using only the metrics of request cost and available disk time.
 A modified [Token Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) is used to address this issue.
 In this modification, the bucket can have a negative number of tokens and such a state is called underflow.
 Each VDisk is associated with a separate burst detector – a specialized object that monitors load bursts using the aforementioned algorithm.
 The minimum expected response time, at which an increase in load is considered a burst, is determined by the configurable parameter `BurstThresholdNs`.
 The bucket will underflow if the calculated time needed to process the requests in nanoseconds exceeds the `BurstThresholdNs` value.

 ### Performance metrics